 Janet Jackson

-The tenth and youngest child of the Jackson family, Jackson began her career as a child actress, with roles in the television series Good Times (1977–1979), Diff'rent Strokes (1980–1984), and Fame (1984–1985).
-She signed a recording contract with A&M Records in 1982 and became a pop icon following the releases of the albums Control (1986) and Rhythm Nation 1814 (1989).
-Her collaborations with record producers Jimmy Jam and Terry Lewis incorporated a variety of music genres, which led to crossover success in popular music and influenced the development of the new jack swing fusion genre.
-In the 1990s, Jackson became one of the highest-paid artists in the industry, signing two record-breaking multimillion-dollar contracts with Virgin Records.
-She established her image as a sex symbol with a leading role in the film Poetic Justice (1993), and the albums Janet (1993) and The Velvet Rope (1997).
-Billboard named her the second most successful artist of the decade in the United States.
+The tenth and youngest child of the Jackson family, Jackson starred in multiple television shows throughout the 1970s and early 1980s, including Good Times, Diff'rent Strokes and Fame.
+After signing with A&M Records in 1982, Jackson achieved global stardom with the albums Control (1986) and Rhythm Nation 1814 (1989).
+These projects led to crossover success in popular music and influenced the development of the new jack swing fusion genre.
+In the 1990s, Jackson became one of the highest-paid musicians, signing two of the largest music deals of all time with Virgin Records.
+She cemented her status as a sex symbol with a leading role in the film Poetic Justice (1993) and the albums Janet (1993) and The Velvet Rope (1997).

-Jackson has sold over 100 million records, making her one of the world's best-selling music artists.
-She holds the record for the most consecutive top-ten entries on the US Billboard Hot 100 by a female artist (18) and remains the only artist in the history of the chart to have seven singles from one album (Rhythm Nation 1814) peak within the top five positions.
-In 2008, Billboard placed her number seven on its list of the Hot 100 All-Time Top Artists, and in 2010 ranked her fifth among the "Top 50 R&B/Hip-Hop Artists of the Past 25 Years".
-In 2016, the magazine named her the second most successful dance club artist.
-Her accolades include five Grammy Awards, eleven Billboard Music Awards, eleven American Music Awards, a star on the Hollywood Walk of Fame, and eight Guinness World Records entries.
-In 2019, she was inducted to the Rock and Roll Hall of Fame.
+Jackson is one of the best-selling music artists of all time, with estimated sales of over 100 million records.
+She holds the record for the most consecutive top-ten entries on the US Billboard Hot 100 by a female artist (18) and remains the only artist in the history of the chart to have seven singles from one album—Rhythm Nation 1814—peak within the top five positions.
+Billboard ranked her among the highest-charting musicians in history and the second-most successful artist of the 1990s.
+Her accolades include five Grammy Awards, 11 Billboard Music Awards, 11 American Music Awards, 10 MTV Video Music Awards and eight Guinness World Records entries.
+In 2019, she was inducted into the Rock and Roll Hall of Fame.

 Biography from the Wikipedia article Janet Jackson.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.